morganstanley/binlog/doc/UserGuide.md

 no value is logged, and in the text log it will be shown as `{null}`.
 Logging of `weak_ptr` is not supported, those must be `.lock()`-ed first.

+If C++17 is available, the standard optional with a loggable `value_type` can be made loggable:

+    [catchfile test/integration/LoggingOptionals.cpp stdopt]

 Aside the standard pointers, any pointer or optional-like type is loggable that satisfies the following constraints: